 This page has been created specifically for programs receiving Pathway II funding to support implementation.

-are collected by programs from parents and/or guardians applying for a Pathway II Scholarship on behalf of their child.
-Programs are responsible for verifying the eligibility of each awarded child, and sending the family an award letter.
-All documents must be maintained for seven years.
+Pathway II programs collect applications and eligibility from families attending their program.
+Programs are responsible for verifying eligibility of each awarded child, sending an award letter, and submitting monthly payment requests.
+All scholarship documents must be maintained for seven years.

-Early learning scholarships are managed using the Early Learning Scholarships Administrative System (ELSA
+State early learning scholarships are managed using the Early Learning Scholarship Administration System (ELSA)

 Applications and Letters